-Amazon Simple Email Service (Amazon SES) is a highly scalable and cost-effective bulk and transactional email-sending service for businesses and developers.
+Amazon Simple Email Service (Amazon SES) is a highly scalable and cost-effective bulk and transactional email sending service for businesses and developers.
 Amazon SES eliminates the complexity and expense of building an in-house email solution or licensing, installing, and operating a third-party email service.
-The service integrates with other AWS services, making it easy to send emails from applications being hosted on services such as Amazon EC2.
+The cloud based email service integrates with other AWS services, making it easy to send emails from applications being hosted on services such as Amazon EC2.
 With Amazon SES there is no long-term commitment, minimum spend or negotiation required - businesses can utilize a free usage tier and after that enjoy low fees for the number of emails sent plus data transfer fees.

 Building large-scale email solutions to send marketing and transactional messages is often a complex and costly challenge for businesses.
 To optimize the percentage of emails that are successfully delivered, businesses must deal with hassles such as email server management, network configuration, and meeting rigorous Internet Service Provider (ISP) standards for email content.
-Additionally, many third-party email solutions require contract and price negotiations, as well as significant up-front costs.
+Additionally, many third-party business email services require contract and price negotiations, as well as significant up-front costs.

 Amazon SES eliminates these challenges and enables businesses to benefit from the years of experience and sophisticated email infrastructure Amazon.com has built to serve its own large-scale customer base.
-Using SMTP or a simple API call, businesses can now access a high-quality, scalable email infrastructure to efficiently and inexpensively communicate to their customers.
+Using SMTP or a simple API call, businesses that need a marketing email service can now access a high-quality, scalable email infrastructure to efficiently and inexpensively communicate to their customers.
 For high email deliverability, Amazon SES uses content filtering technologies to scan a business’s outgoing email messages to help ensure that the content meets ISP standards.
 The email message is then either queued for sending or routed back to the sender for corrective action.
 To help businesses further improve the quality of email communications with their customers, Amazon SES provides a built-in feedback loop, which includes notifications of bounce backs, failed and successful delivery attempts, and spam complaints.

 Amazon SES lets you send bulk and transactional email to customers in a quick and cost-effective manner.
 To use Amazon SES you simply:

-Simple – Amazon SES eliminates the complexity of licensing, installing, and operating a third-party service, or building and maintaining an internally hosted email solution.
+Simple – Amazon SES eliminates the complexity of licensing, installing, and operating a third-party email sending service, or building and maintaining an internally hosted email solution.
 Sending email through Amazon SES is as simple as using SMTP or calling an API, and Amazon SES makes it easy for you to monitor your sending activity and deliverability statistics.

 Inexpensive – There are no up-front fees or fixed expenses with Amazon SES, and you benefit from the efficiencies of Amazon’s scale.
 Your only costs are low charges for the number of emails sent and data transfer fees.